negin513/distributed-pytorch-hpc/README.md

 Developed by : [Negin Sobhani](https://github.com/negin513)

 This repostory contains example workflows with for executing multi-node, multi-GPU machine learning training using PyTorch on NCAR's HPC Supercomputers (i.e. Derecho).
+This repository also includes test scripts for testing performance of nccl with example PBS scripts of running them.

 While this code is written to run directly on [Derecho](https://ncar-hpc-docs.readthedocs.io/en/latest/compute-systems/derecho/) GPU nodes, it can be adapted for other GPU HPC machines.
 Each [Derecho](https://ncar-hpc-docs.readthedocs.io/en/latest/compute-systems/derecho/) node has 4 NVIDIA A100 GPUs.
 The examples in this repository demonstrate how to train a model on multiple GPUs across multiple nodes using `torch.distribtued` and `torchrun`.

 The goal of this repository is to provide a starting point for researchers who want to scale their PyTorch training to multiple GPUs and nodes on NCAR's HPC systems.

-In this repository, we provide examples of how to train a ResNet model on multiple GPUs across multiple nodes using PyTorch's Distributed Data Parallel (DDP) library and Fully Sharded Data Parallel (FSDP) library.

 ## Contents